ElishaKay/Social-Network-Site-built-with-JavaScript/README.md

 You can <a href="http://movie-holics.com/blog/mongoisland/index.html"> read more about the Service and Controllers here.</a>

-The pretty much summarizes most of the main Social Network features.
+That pretty much summarizes most of the main Social Network features.

 We will also be covering how to deploy the App to Heroku, and how to install the MongoDB in the cloud (all with free hosting and DB services).